I moved to Portland in 1997 for heroin and art. A total Gus Van Sant cliché.

 I was a druggie and a thief but had never burglarized a home.
 I had shoplifted beyond count from stores, but never robbed a person.
 We lifted a small television, a VCR, and whatever else we thought would pay us.
 We dropped the loot next to a cot under a window.
 We cooked tar in spoons, then shot ourselves up.
 Not too long after, cops busted into the storage basement.
 A cop flipped up the cot and found our needles under it because that’s where Perry hid them.
 I blurted, “What the hell, Perry?
 That’s not what you should do with needles,” and I think it won me points with the cop.
 Another cop descended the stairs and locked Perry in cuffs.
 January and I told the cop dealing with us our ages: 16 and 17.
 He let us go.
 We ran for blocks.
 I threw up all over myself.
 Tiny invisible fists wrung my guts.
 I had shot China White heroin, morphine, Dilaudid, Demerol, and Diazepam before and none of it had ever made me so sick to my stomach.
 I usually threw up once in the beginning; if the China White was stronger than usual, it was twice.
 I have no idea how much I puked the last time I shot Portland tar, but it was more than twice.
 I got so ill, I quit dope altogether.
 That was also the last and only time I’d ever give burglary a go.

-We survived on daily full-meal feedings at various parks and churches throughout the day that we found via Street Roots.
-We spare-changed in the Bus Mall and on busy corners downtown.
+We survived on daily full-meal feedings at various parks and churches listed in Street Roots.
+We spare-changed in the bus mall and on busy corners downtown.
 Half the time, I bought books, records, or fancy journals with the money.
 I didn’t have a drug habit anymore, but I did have a media addiction.
 The plethora of everything I loved was so abundantly available.
-I didn’t have to mostly mail order music or literature anymore, and I couldn’t resist the temptation to consume.
+I no longer had to mostly mail order music or hunt for literature.
+Cool shit surrounded me, and I couldn’t resist the temptation to consume.

 January resented me more and more for giving up dope and all drugs except the occasional weed.
 I found out when she tackled me in the middle of SW Morrison next to Starbucks.
 “Fucking traitor!” she said, then she smashed right into me.
 She must’ve been high because I didn’t go down.
 I pushed her off .
 She swung; I ducked.
 I let her berate me about quitting junk, how she hated me, and that our friendship was officially over so I can “go be a goody two shoes” without her.
 We were done.